anhthanh260599/QuanLyThuVien/README.md

 **INSTRUCTION**

 - Clone a project
-- Using Microsoft SQL Server to run database file QLTV-new.sql
+- Using Microsoft SQL Server to run database file QLTV-sql-new.sql
 - In VS2022, right click in model in solution Explorer view and select add ADO.net Entity Data Model
 - Select EF Designer from the database and click on new connection then you select your QLTV just entered above
 - **You should enter the connection string as "Quan_Ly_Thu_VienEntities" so you don't have to adjust much in the code**